• Skip to primary navigation

 Someone lifting up a donut from a stack of donuts.

-• Apple Cider: is the base of the flavor in these donuts.
+• Apple Cider: is the base of the flavor in these apple cider donuts.
 The reduced apple cider gives the donut a rich apple cider flavor.

 • Sweet Rice Flour: the rice flour is what creates the beautiful chewy mochi texture in the donut.
 My go-to rice flour is the Koda Farms Mochiko Rice Flour.